appium/appium-windows-driver/README.md

 app | The name of the UWP application to test or full path to a classic app, for example `Microsoft.WindowsCalculator_8wekyb3d8bbwe!App` or `C:\Windows\System32\notepad.exe`.
 It is also possible to set `app` to `Root`.
 In such case the session will be invoked without any explicit target application (actually, it will be Explorer).
 Either this capability or `appTopLevelWindow` must be provided on session startup. appArguments | Application arguments string, for example `/?`. appTopLevelWindow | The hexadecimal handle of an existing application top level window to attach to, for example `0x12345` (should be of string type).
-Either this capability or `app` must be provided on session startup. appWorkingDir | Full path to folder, which is going to be set as the working dir for the application under test.
+Either this capability or `app` must be provided on session startup. appWorkingDir | Full path to the folder, which is going to be set as the working dir for the application under test.
 This is only applicable for classic apps. createSessionTimeout | Timeout in milliseconds used to retry Appium Windows Driver session startup.
 This capability could be used as a workaround for the long startup times of UWP applications (aka `Failed to locate opened application window with appId: TestCompany.my_app4!App, and processId: 8480`).
-Default value is `20000`. ms:waitForAppLaunch | Similar to `createSessionTimeout`, but in seconds and happens on the server side.
+Default value is `20000`. ms:waitForAppLaunch | Similar to `createSessionTimeout`, but in seconds and is applied on the server side.
 Enables Appium Windows Driver to wait for a defined amount of time after an app launch is initiated prior to attaching to the application session.
 The limit for this is 50 seconds. ms:experimental-webdriver | Enables experimental features and optimizations.
-See Appium Windows Driver release notes for more details on this capability. `false` by default systemPort | The port number to execute Appium Windows Driver server listener on, for example `5556`.
+See Appium Windows Driver release notes for more details on this capability. `false` by default. systemPort | The port number to execute Appium Windows Driver server listener on, for example `5556`.
 The port must not be occupied.
 The default starting port number for a new Appium Windows Driver session is `4724`.
 If this port is already busy then the next free port will be automatically selected.